Why Does Prada Use Nylon?

 Plastic Fantastic!

 If you’re reading this, chances are you too feel a certain disdain for the mother of mass produced.
+Yet, it’s this very material that Prada transformed into something extraordinary.

 But times were changing, and simply doing like mama did would not cut it going into the 80’s.

-Rebelling against the parents' generations was romanticized and so their parents' fashion simply would not cut it.
+Rebelling against the parent’s generations was romanticized and so their parents’ fashion simply would not cut it.

-Enter the Prada Vela Backpack.
+Enter the Prada Vela Backpack

-Prada VELA backpack on ZenPlus marketplace.
+Prada backpack on ZenPlus marketplace.

 Anti fashion:

 Similar to Chanel when she designed her iconic flap bag, which arguably birthed the modern fashion industry, Prada wanted something liberating, beautiful and timeless.
+For Prada, nylon became this revelation.

 Miuccia The Feminist